nadiaspn0503/Module-17-Practical-Assignment-3/README.md

 Use Logistic Regression to build a basic model on your data.

-- A logistic regression model was built within 0.0220 seconds.
+- A logistic regression model was built within 0.0251 seconds.
+There is one negative and one positive coefficient.
+The intercept is negative.

 ### Problem 9: Score the Model